 The student name associated with the official student record is the student's legal name.
 This name can be officially changed after a legal name change has taken place.
 However, short of an official name change, students have the option of entering a chosen name in self-service under the edit personal identity field.
 The chosen name is for students who have a name that they have chosen to use in all interactions and correspondence rather than their legal name.
 This is not a nickname.
 The chosen name will appear on class rosters, in advising records, and in other areas that are viewable to College faculty and staff.
 Because your legal name was used to create your College-issued email address, submitting a chosen name will not change the College-issued email address.
-To have your email address changed, contact the Registrar's Office to complete an "Information Change Form."
+To have your email address changed, please contact the Dean of Students Office.
 Please note that not all systems will update to your chosen name, and others may take additional time (for example, approved email changes only happen between semesters).
 If your name fails to update somewhere please contact helpdesk@collegeofidaho.edu for assistance.
 A new ID card will also be issued to the student, by request, at no charge.